 Rehabilitation coaches will provide a professional health assessment of the children and then individually address their physical health problems.
 Individual rehabilitation programmes will be developed for the children who need them.
 Such programmes may involve taking up a particular sport or specific exercise routine.

-The Our Kids Centre has its own outdoor sports ground suitable for football, basketball, roller hockey, volleyball, roller skating, and badminton, two gyms equipped with gymnastics bars, a ping pong table, weights, balls, etc., and a small football pitch.
+The Our Kids Centre has its own outdoor sports ground suitable for football, basketball, roller hockey, volleyball, roller skating, and badminton, two gyms equipped with gymnastics bars, a ping-pong (table tennis) table, weights, balls, etc., and a small football pitch.

 Under this initiative, the Our Kids Centre first and foremost aims to promote its children’s physical and cultural development, health, and psychosocial rehabilitation.